awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.rst

 Install the AWS Tools for PowerShell Core on Linux, macOS X, and Other Non-Windows Systems
 ==========================================================================================

+To upgrade to a newer release of the AWS Tools for PowerShell Core, follow instructions in pstools-updating-core_.
+Uninstall older versions of PowerShell first.

 You can install the AWS Tools for PowerShell Core on computers that are running Microsoft PowerShell Core 6.0 or newer.
 Microsoft PowerShell Core 6.0 is supported on the following non-Windows-based operating systems.